AliceNN-ucdenver/Iasa/career.md

 Elite performers understand something that most professionals don't: you can't improve by constantly rehashing past failures.
 Instead of dwelling on what went wrong, successful people focus on visualizing and creating future success.

 Think about how Buffy handled setbacks.
-When she faced the Master and died, she didn't just defend herself—she used that experience to become stronger and more determined.
+When she faced the Master and died, she didn't just defend herself she used that experience to become stronger and more determined.
 She literally came back from death more powerful than before.

 Apply this to your career: instead of getting stuck in analysis paralysis about past mistakes, focus on creating your future success story.
 What does your next level look like?
 What skills do you need to develop?
 What relationships do you need to build?
 What visibility do you need to create?